 Gates was more conservative with her time, ending with eight faults in a time of 50.796.
 Parker also had two rails for eight faults, but faster than Gates in a time of 46.344.
 Petschenig rounded out the top three with a clear round in a time of 48.592.
 Coming in second was Heineking with a clear round in a quicker pace of 45.217.
 Bond was victorious tonight, claiming the blue ribbon with a clean round and a tidy time of 44.205.

-Owners Mollie and Harry Chapman and Fellers were present on the red carpet and they expressed their gratitude to Flexible’s perseverance, athleticism and kind heart.
+Owners Mollie and Harry Chapman were present on the red carpet and they expressed their gratitude to Flexible’s perseverance, athleticism and kind heart.
 He received a standing ovation as he made his last lap around the Del Mar Arena.
 He is truly a special horse and worthy of the happiest of retirements.

 About the Del Mar National Horse Show: